How to Prepare for UPSC at home after 10th / 12th / Graduation?

-The best knowledge of History, Geography, Polity, and Economics you can grab is from NCERT books.
+You can grab the best knowledge of History, Geography, Polity, and Economics from NCERT books.
 Read all the books on these subjects from classes 6 to 12 thoroughly.
 Don’t mug up.
 Never put extra pressure on yourself.
 It will make you feel exhausted soon.
 Just read and try to understand and absorb things in a simple way.

 You should not make notes at this level.
 Here, the main purpose is to build a strong foundation.
 And by reading these books you will not only understand the basic knowledge of a subject but also strengthen up your base.
 Slowly you need to move towards advanced learning.
 And that will be the time when you have to start preparing notes.

 When you are done with the reading part, start revision.
 Revise all the books on each subject at least three times.
 The more you revise, the more it will be intact in your memory.

 Read newspaper daily.
 Make it your habit.
 If you are a tenth or twelfth-class student and don’t like reading newspapers at all, start reading them every Sunday at least.
 And with each passing year increase your duration.
 Initially, you will understand only 10% of the content.
 90% will just go bouncing over your head.
 So don’t lose your patience.
 Patience is the first tool of getting success in UPSC.
 Include reading the newspaper in your daily routine.
 Eventually, you start understanding every word of it.

 You can read the newspaper of your choice.
 But The Hindu and Indian Express are the best.
 Hindi medium students can read Dainik Jagran.

 c) Live Debates on news channels

 Start watching live debates on news channels.
 Please watch only the qualitative and educational ones, for example, Rajya Sabha TV presents quite knowledgeable debates.
 Watch at least one debate every day.
 It will increase your knowledge of current affairs as well as improve your communication skills.
 It prepares you to face Group discussions and personal interviews in the future.